sematext/docs/docs/fleet/index.md

 * Running: The Log Shipper is running without issues
 * Not Configured: This is the initial state of Log Shipper.
 It means that it has not been configured yet in [Discovery](https://sematext.com/docs/logs/discovery/intro/), or another Log Shipper has been used to ship logs
 * Dead: The Sematext Agent started the Log Shipper but something went wrong.
 Usually, this means that the Log Shipper process is not available (bare metal), or the status of the Log Shipper container/pod is not running.
+You can [manually restart](https://sematext.com/docs/agents/sematext-agent/starting-stopping) the Sematext Agent
 * Init Failure: Systemd is not available (bare metal), there is an error pulling the Log Shipper container image, or there is an issue creating/starting the Log Shipper container/pod.
+Ensure that your system has enough resources to run the container/pod and confirm that you don't have issues with network connectivity to pull container images
-* Stopped: The Log Shipper process has been stopped by the Sematext Agent
+* Stopped: The Log Shipper process has been stopped by the Sematext Agent.
+You can [manually restart](https://sematext.com/docs/agents/sematext-agent/starting-stopping) the Sematext Agent

 ## Metrics Agents